astronomer/docs/astro/manage-connections-variables.md

 :::tip

 It is not necessary to choose the same approach for both connections and variables.
-Many a times, variables decide the flow of execution of your DAG and you might prefer to check them in to source control.
-You also might want to view or edit them via Airflow UI.
+Variables often determine your DAG's flow of execution and you might prefer to check them into source control.
+You also might want to view or edit them in the Airflow UI.
 For such cases, you can export your variables in a `json` file from the Airflow UI or using Astro CLI.

 :::